I love gnocchi.

 Serve and enjoy!

-- Taste, and add salt and stir a little basil into the dish if desired.
+- Taste, then stir a little basil into the dish, if desired.

-- Serve this Creamy Mascarpone Tomato Gnocchi alone or with some greens, and top each serving with a little basil and Parmesan.
+- Serve this Creamy Mascarpone Tomato Gnocchi alone or with some greens, and top each serving with more basil and Parmesan.
+This gnocchi pairs well with my Champagne Vinaigrette Salad.